firefly-iii/docs/new-docs/concepts/categories.md

 * Taxes
 * Salary

 Each transaction can be given a category.
 This will show you what you spent your money on, or where it is coming from.
-Firefly III allows you to dynamically create and manage categories.
+Firefly III lets you dynamically create and manage categories.
 Fancy charts will show you how your money is divided over categories.
 There is a category report that can show you exactly what is happening within a category.

 ## The difference between budgets and categories